getsolus/help-center-docs/.github/PULL_REQUEST_TEMPLATE.md

 ### Submitter Checklist

-- [ ] Updated the "lastmod" portion at the top of any modified Markdown files.
+- [ ] Updated the "date" portion at the top of any modified Markdown files.
 - [ ] Squashed commits with `git rebase -i` (if needed)